ESL Questions About Quake

 When a quake occurs, it can have different levels of intensity.
 Scientists use a scale called the Richter scale to measure the strength of an earthquake.
 The higher the number on the Richter scale, the stronger the quake.
 Earthquakes can also cause aftershocks, which are smaller quakes that happen after the main quake.
 Aftershocks can be just as scary as the main quake!

-See also ESL Questions About The Secret Of Monkey Island
+See also ESL Questions About Star Wars: Knights Of The Old Republic

 One of the most important things to do during a quake is to find a safe spot.
 This could be under a sturdy table or desk, or next to a solid piece of furniture.
 You should stay away from windows, mirrors, and tall bookshelves.
 It’s also a good idea to cover your head and neck with your arms to protect yourself from falling objects.